 4. To reset the motor to factory mode, start with the motor connected to power.
-Cut the power for 8 seconds, reconnect the power for 8 seconds and reconnect the power.
+Cut the power for 8 seconds, reconnect the power for 8 seconds, cut the power for 8 seconds and reconnect the power.
 The motor should start to run (if this does not happen repeat the 8 second power cuts until the motor does run).
 Allow the motor to stop on its own (do not press stop, up or down or you will have to repeat the double power cut).
 Once the motor stops on its own, press and hold the programming button for over 8 seconds.
 The motor should jog twice.